Everlinkdev/everlink_flutter_sdk/README.md

 #### Example: Handling Errors When Starting Detection

-Here’s an example of how to handle errors while calling the `startDetecting` method:
+Here’s an example of how to handle errors:

 #### Setup Everlink